-Fry them, poach them, boil or bake them – any way you crack them, eggs are delicious and nutritious.
+Fry them, poach them, boil or bake them —any way you crack them, eggs are delicious and nutritious.
 They’re considered nature’s most perfect foods, packed with protein and amino acids.
 As much as we rely on them for breakfast, lunch, and dinner (and dessert, of course!), there are many interesting facts about eggs that aren’t common knowledge.
-Enjoy some of these lesser-known tidbits for National Egg Day, which falls on June 3rd:
+Enjoy some of these lesser-known tidbits for World Egg Day, which falls on October 11:

 15 Fun Egg Facts

 - Chef hats traditionally have pleats equal to the number of ways that you can cook an egg.

 - Harriet, a hen from the United Kingdom, laid the world’s largest egg in 2010.
 Her astonishing egg measured 9.1 inches in diameter.